Apia Health Insurance

 Top takeaways for Apia health insurance:

 - Good for seniors.
 Apia keeps premiums down by not offering cover for treatments you won't need, such as assisted reproductive services and pregnancy and birth support.

 - Good for customisable extras.
 Essential and Classics Extras keep premiums low by covering only a basic spread of services.
 Other extras you might need can be added on for an increase in premium.

-- Beware of expensive plans.
-Apia's Premium Extras is roughly $25/week, which is more expensive than other extras with similar benefits and coverage.
+- Extras can be expensive.
+Apia's Premium Extras is roughly $25 a week, which is more expensive than other extras with similar benefits and coverage.

 These can be purchased separately, or combined with one of the two hospital covers above.

 - Essential Extras.
 Provides a 60% benefit for a small range of services, including general and major dental treatment, optical appliances, and physiotherapy.
 No annual limit on preventative dental work.
 Additional extras, including pharmaceuticals, hearing aids and more, can be added on for a higher premium.